TUM-Dev/NavigaTUM/server/feedback/README.md

 # Feedback

-This folder contains the feedback-API server for NavigaTUM.
+This folder contains the feedback-microservice for NavigaTUM.

-This is separated from the server because:

-- it has virtually no shared dependencies (natural faultline)
-- this way, we can deploy the feedback-API independently of the main server (both in time, scaling and reliability)
-- security: this way, we can increase our isolation

 ## Getting started